desiredpersona/blog-old/_posts/2017-02-17-what-s-new-in-jekyll-3-4-0.md

   - Forestry CMS
 ---

-I recently wrote an article over on the Forestry.io blog about the new features available in Jekyll 3.4.0
+I wrote an article over on Forestry's blog about the new features available in Jekyll 3.4

 Forestry.io is a Git-backed CMS (content management system) for websites built using static site generators such as Jekyll and Hugo.